Photographer for Indian Wedding in the North State

 Pre-Wedding Session

-The day prior to their celebration in Minneapolis, the two lovers, decided to rent a Steam Boat in Stillwater on the Mississippi River (between Minnesota and Wisconsin), and to celebrate the groom’s diner.
+The day prior to their celebration in Minneapolis, the two lovers decided to rent a Steam Boat in Stillwater on the Mississippi River (between Minnesota and Wisconsin) and to celebrate the groom’s dinner.
 I don’t know if the rehearsal dinner is a tradition that occurs in India, but it is in American culture!
-There were a lot of family members invited!
-During this diner, I caught a lot of interactions and candid moment.
+There were many family members invited!
+During this dinner, I caught many interactions and candid moments.
 We also made some formal pictures for the family.
+At the end of the dinner, they performed an Indian tradition: parents said some words, and then they threw some flowers in the river.
+It was nice.
+At this point I knew that the wedding would be gorgeous.

 Laughter during the Bride’s Preparation